FerasKanaan/redux-first-look/README.md

 For details on what the scripts are doing behind the scenes, check out the [react-scripts documentation](https://www.npmjs.com/package/react-scripts).

 ### Project Setup
+Install the dependencies
+`npm install`

 Because we are using the create-react-app setup we can kick things off directly with:
 `npm start`

-Visit http://localhost:3000 to view the app in a browser.
+It should boot up automatically, but if not visit http://localhost:3000 to view the app in a browser.

 The page is setup with hot-reload so it will reload automatically if you make changes.